 Would this model count as an advanced alternative payment model (APM)?

-CMS explains that RO Model participants who are APM Entities and eligible clinicians seeking Qualifying APM Participant status in an Advanced APM must comply with all RO Model requirements to be eligible for Advanced APM incentive payments.
-RO participants who do not meet the Qualifying APM Participant threshold do not qualify for the Advanced APM incentive payment and may be required to report to MIPS and will be considered participants in a MIPS APM.
+CMS explains that RO Model participants who are APM Entities and eligible clinicians seeking Qualifying APM Participant status in an Advanced APM must comply with all RO Model requirements to be eligible for Advanced APM incentive payments in PY2.
+RO participants who do not meet the Qualifying APM Participant threshold do not qualify for the Advanced APM incentive payment and may be required to report to MIPS and will be considered participants in a MIPS APM in PY2.

 What does this mean for practices enrolled in the OCM?